Ghadjeres/DeepBach/README.md

 Gaëtan Hadjeres, François Pachet<br/>
 *arXiv preprint [arXiv:1612.01010](https://arxiv.org/abs/1612.01010)*

-The code uses python 3.5 together with [Keras](https://keras.io/) and [music21](http://web.mit.edu/music21/) libraries.
+The code uses python 3.6 together with [Keras](https://keras.io/) and [music21](http://web.mit.edu/music21/) libraries.

 Version 2.0 (this one) elaborates on this approach.
 Results will be presented in an upcoming paper.
 This version contains a Python Flask server and a MuseScore plugin providing an interactive use of DeepBach.

 ## Installation

-You can download and install DeepBach's dependencies with the following commands:
+You can download and install DeepBach's dependencies using Anaconda with the following commands:

 ```
 git clone git@github.com:SonyCSL-Paris/DeepBach.git
 cd DeepBach
-sudo pip3 install -r requirements.txt
+conda env create -f environment.yml
 ```

 Make sure either  [Theano](<https://github.com/Theano/Theano>) or [Tensorflow](https://www.tensorflow.org/) is installed.